richard-scryber/scryber.core/docs/component_positioning.rst

 [Example TBD]

-Positioning components
+Positioned components
 ======================

 There are 2 components that take advantage of the positioning within Scryber.

-1. **The Canvas** positions all direct child components in the canvas as relative, whether they have been decared as such or not.
+1. :doc:`reference/pdf_canvas` positions all direct child components in the canvas as relative, whether they have been decared as such or not.
-2. **The Layer Group** has a collection of child Layers.
+2. :doc:`reference/pdf_layergroup` has a collection of child Layers.
 These will be relatively positioned to the group.